flux-iac/tofu-controller/docs/adr/0004-path-scoped-change-detection.md

      re-enqueuing on every subsequent watch event.
    * Because `LastAppliedRevision` legitimately lags, `shouldDetectDrift` cannot use its revision triple-equality under change detection.
 It instead compares `lastAppliedSourceDigest` against the current digest, in a parallel branch gated on `changeDetection.enabled`.
-The existing revision-based logic is left byte-identical, honouring the *"Please do not optimize this logic"* comment on `shouldDetectDrift`.

 ## Consequences